Monica McNutt

 Monica McNutt (born October 24, 1989) is an American basketball analyst for ESPN and the MSG Network.
 She played college basketball for the Georgetown Hoyas.

 Early life and playing career

-McNutt was born on October 24, 1989, in Suitland, Maryland.
+McNutt was born on October 24, 1989, and her hometown is Suitland, Maryland.
 She played high school basketball at the Academy of the Holy Cross in the Washington Catholic Athletic Conference, where she averaged less than 12 points per game but led the team in free throw percentage, field goal percentage and three-point field goal percentage.
 She was named the most valuable player of the Maryland Private School Tournament.
 At Georgetown she earned Second Team All-Big East Conference honors as a junior, when she averaged 11.2 points per game and led the team with 73 steals.
+She never made it to the WNBA.